Texas inmate executed for stabbing 2 stepsons to death

-HUNTSVILLE, Texas -- A Texas inmate who said he's intellectually disabled was executed for fatally stabbing his two stepsons during an attack more than 12 years ago in their north Texas home that also killed his wife.
+HUNTSVILLE, Texas -- A Texas inmate who claimed he was intellectually disabled was executed Wednesday for fatally stabbing his two stepsons during a 2007 attack in which his wife also died.

-In his final moments, Sparks uttered these words: "Umm, Pamela, can you hear me?
-Stephanie, Hardy, Marcus, tell all the family I love them.
-I am sorry for the hard times and what hurts me is that I hurt y'all, and um, even for y'all too, and Patricia, she wrote me, tell Patricia I wrote her back and to tell y'all what I said.
-I love y'all.
-I am ready."
+He took two deep breaths almost immediately, snored three times and then all movement ceased.
+He was pronounced dead 23 minutes later, at 6:39 p.m.
+CDT.

+Seven more executions are scheduled this year in Texas, the nation's busiest capital punishment state.

-Prosecutors say Sparks' attack began when he stabbed his wife, 30-year-old Chare Agnew, 18 times as she lay in her bed.
+Prosecutors said the attack in September 2007 began when Sparks stabbed his wife, 30-year-old Chare Agnew, 18 times as she lay in her bed.
 Sparks then went into the boys' bedroom and separately took them into the kitchen, where he stabbed them.
 Raekwon was stabbed at least 45 times.
-Authorities say Sparks then raped his 12- and 14-year-old stepdaughters.

-Lower courts and the Texas Board of Pardons and Paroles turned down requests by Sparks' attorneys to stop his execution.

-Sparks became the 16th inmate put to death this year in the U.S. and the seventh in Texas.
-Seven more executions are scheduled in Texas this year.

-On Tuesday, the 5th U.S. Circuit Court of Appeals declined to stop his execution on claims he was intellectually disabled, saying his attorneys had not presented sufficient evidence to show Sparks was mentally disabled and had failed to raise such a claim in a timely manner.
+The 5th U.S. Circuit Court of Appeals on Tuesday declined to stop the execution on claims he was intellectually disabled, saying his attorneys had not presented sufficient evidence to show Sparks was mentally disabled and his attorneys had failed to raise such a claim in a timely manner.

 In August, the 5th Circuit did grant a stay for Dexter Johnson, another Texas death row inmate who also claims he is intellectually disabled.
 In that case, the appeals court ruled Johnson had made a sufficient showing of possible intellectual disability that needed further review.

+"My co-counsel and I may have lost this battle, but we remain undeterred soldiers in the enduring war for capital conviction integrity," said Seth Kretzer, one of Sparks' appellate attorneys.

-After his arrest, Sparks told police he fatally stabbed his wife and stepsons because he believed they were trying to poison him.
+After being arrested, Sparks told police he fatally stabbed his wife and stepsons because he believed they were trying to poison him.
 Sparks told a psychologist that a voice told him "to kill them because they were trying to kill me."

-Sparks' lawyers argued he suffered from severe mental illness and had been diagnosed as a delusion psychotic and with schizoaffective disorder, a condition characterized by hallucinations.
+Sparks' lawyers had argued he suffered from severe mental illness and had been diagnosed as a delusional psychotic and with schizoaffective disorder, a condition characterized by hallucinations.

 A psychologist hired by Sparks' attorneys said in an affidavit this month that Sparks "meets full criteria for a diagnosis of" intellectual disability.